This is a story about poop.

 This is one of the things they don’t exactly tell you before you climb Denali.
 It’s just people shitting, everywhere you look.
 Gonna go for a quick stroll to the edge of camp to check out the sunset?
 Oh, hey, look, it’s that guy you were talking to earlier…shitting on a bucket.
 Glamorous.

 So, yeah.
-Everyone poops.
+When nature calls, everyone poops.
 Even in the woods.
 Or on the mountain.